The goal of the American Lifeguard Association is

 & Safety programs to the public...

-To obtain further information on the national training programs we offer and to enroll, we ask that you to select "Courses Offered," which is an option at the top left of our home page, then scroll down to the state you live in, and select the kind of training you are interested in.
-It will give you the information you are looking for and, if you want, allow you to register.
-If after reading the information on the particular training you are interested in you still have questions or are having difficulty registering, we ask that you email us at firstname.lastname@example.org.
+To obtain further information on the national training programs we offer and to enroll, we ask that you to select "Courses Offered," which is an option at the top left of our home page.
+If you have questions, we ask that you email us through our “Contact Us” option.